An Interview with Communications Director Katherine Cole

 What’s your process at Vin Agency?

-Then we follow up with a questionnaire, and do one-on-one interviews with each member of the team.
-In every conversation, I hear unique and fascinating anecdotes that usually are not being conveyed on the winery’s existing site.
-It’s really fun to weave my journalistic skills together with Creative Director Jon Krauss’s designs and the client’s personal voice.
+We start off with a kickoff call, in which we aim to define the client's brands by asking them about their personal experiences and philosophies.
+I typically follow up with one-on-one interviews with each member of the team.
+In every conversation, I hear unique and fascinating anecdotes that usually are not being conveyed on the winery's existing site.
+It's really fun to weave my journalistic skills together with Creative Director Jon Krauss's designs and the client's brand voice.

 How can wineries utilize storytelling to promote their brands?

-Well, that’s easy to answer… invest in a Vin Agency website!
-I realize I’m logrolling, but I’m also speaking from personal experience, because Jon built my site, as well as the site for The Four Top.
+Well, that's easy to answer... invest in a Vin Agency website!
+I realize I'm logrolling, but I'm also speaking from personal experience, because Jon built my site, as well as the site for The Four Top.
 I hear from readers and members of the trade all the time who have found me through my website and feel like they already know me personally.
 Jon recreated my wordmark, too, choosing a typeface and color that reflects my brand as a writer.
-I am so lucky to be working with him.

 What’s your writing “voice”?